airs0urce/arduino_bicycle_turn_signals/README.md

 While blinking the project is using 3mA current.
 About 14 days on 1000mAh battery.
 So, arduino itself will eat just a little energy.
 LED lamps will be eating most energy.

+To compile the source, you will need LowPower library installed in arduino IDE: https://github.com/rocketscream/Low-Power

 How it works
 -------------------------